jparker/urgetopunt/_posts/2011-01-28-rvm-os-x-launchd.markdown

 ---
 title: Using RVM from Launchd Scripts on OS X
 layout: post
-categories: rvm osx
+tags: rvm osx
 ---

-I use [Launchd](/osx/2009/08/30/launchd-for-cron-jobs.html) to run some scripts on a Mac with cron-like regularity.
+I use [Launchd](/2009/08/30/launchd-for-cron-jobs.html) to run some scripts on a Mac with cron-like regularity.
 (OS X provides cron, but Launchd is apparently the *preferred* approach.)
 Many of those scripts are written in [Ruby](http://www.ruby-lang.org/), and I'm trying to